 Rotronic (App.
-2\pages 117-119)
+2\pages 97-99)

 All Rotronic sensors in hole 3 have failed or increased the measured RH to 100%.
 The reason for this is unclear.
 Since there are no other signs of strong wetting, malfunction are more probable than strong wetting.
 One sensor (WBU30016) placed close to the canister in block R5 was indicating a drying of the bentonite until it failed.
-Sixteen sensors are at present out of order.